Published: December 06 2018

-In a large bowl, sift all dry ingredients (3 cups flour, cinnamon, ginger, allspice, salt, baking soda, cloves and nutmeg).
+In a large bowl, sift all dry ingredients (3 cups flour, cinnamon, ginger, allspice, salt, baking soda, cloves, saffron, and nutmeg).
 Set aside remaining flower.

 In a stand mixer with paddle attachment, cream butter and brown sugar on medium-high speed for about 5 minutes until fluffy and pale in color.
 Reduce speed to medium and add eggs, one at a time, mixing well between additions.
 Add molasses (or pure cane syrup) and vanilla, mixing until well incorporated.

 On a lower speed, add flour mixture slowly (about a half-cup at a time) and mix until a dough is formed.
 Once a nice sticky dough as formed, remove dough from bowl and knead gently a few times to form a smooth ball (dust the work surface with flour if necessary).

 Once dough is well blended and not too sticky, divide into 2 portions, flattening each into a disc and wrapping in plastic wrap.
 Chill discs of dough for at least 2 hours in the fridge (you can keep it overnight).

 When ready to bake, preheat oven to 325F.
 Remove one dough disc from plastic wrap and place on a floured surface.
 Flour the top of the disc and roll out the dough with a rolling pin, making sure to add flour whenever dough is sticking to the rolling pin.
 Make sure to flip the dough over half way through (adding flour to the rolling surface) to smoothly and evenly roll it out.
 To ensure an even thickness throughout the dough, use two 5 mm dowels on either side of the dough (or you can get creative and use rolling pin rings or whatever else you find to be the thickness you want!).
 [Repeat these steps with remaining dough disc whenever you are ready to cut out more shapes.]